 John Brown University cannot and does not make any guarantee, explicit or implied, regarding the privacy of electronic mail or information saved in network folders.
 Electronic communication is vulnerable to interception, misdirection, or rerouting.
-Therefore, highly confidential materials should be delivered or stored in another manner.
+Therefore, highly confidential materials shoul be delivered or stored in another manner.

 Note also that occasionally a representative of the university may see all or part of an electronic message sent by you or addressed to you.
-University personnel may also view files saved in network folders.
-Information contained in electronic messages or network directory files may be used against you in disciplinary proceedings.
+University personnel may also view files saved in networ

-Policies for appropriate computer use at John Brown University:
+Policies for appropriate computer use at John Brown University